Food Pairing

 - The texture of hard boiled eggs calls for a sparkling red wine, perhaps a dark red lambrusco.

 - The unexpected winner of the night = lentils!
-They were really beautiful with both red wines, coaxing out the sweet fruity notes hiding in the wine.
+They were really beautiful with both red wines, coaxing out the sweet fruity note.

 More Hard to Pair Food and Wine Pairings